 There are different kinds of windshield washer fluid to consider.
 If you live or travel in a climate where the temperature drops to near or below freezing, you’ll want one with a low freezing point like 25 degrees below zero.
 That should keep it from freezing solid in the tank, in the washer lines or on your windshield as soon as it hits the cold glass.

 Drivers from warm regions who take their vehicles to cold-weather homes should beware.
 The old washer fluid may not have anti-freezing properties, and when these formulas suddenly freeze on your windshield, they can turn it nearly opaque and block your view entirely — a scary and dangerous scenario.
 You can avoid this by using a de-icing washer fluid, which will accelerate the melting of the ice and frost on your windshield.

 If you live in an area where insects or tree sap are major issues, there are also windshield washer formulations for removing bug guts and sticky saps.

 The bottom line is that your garage should absolutely have a spare gallon or two of windshield washer fluid.
 On a long road trip, it might also be worth having one in your trunk.
 Check the level often, and top it off anytime you see it get to a quarter of a tank.
 Knowing you’ve got plenty of the right kind of washer fluid on hand means having peace of mind with the knowledge that this critical fluid won’t run out when you need it most.

-Check out all the drivetrain products available on NAPA Online or trust one of our 17,000 NAPA AutoCare locations for routine maintenance and repairs.
-For more information on clutch maintenance, chat with a knowledgeable expert at your local NAPA AUTO PARTS store.
+Check out all the oils, chemicals and fluids available on NAPA Online, or trust one of our 17,000 NAPA AutoCare locations for routine maintenance and repairs.
+For more information on windshield washer fluid, chat with a knowledgeable expert at your local NAPA AUTO PARTS store.